 We all know first impressions count.
 But don’t think you’ve got over the hill of a first impression just because you started the conversation off with a bang!

 Either way, make it gracious.
-The last thing you want to do is ruin the entire event because you darted from one conversation to the next, leaving people with their jaws hanging down because you left rudely.
+The last thing you want to do is ruin the entire event because you darted from one handshake to the next, leaving people with their jaws hanging down because you left rudely.

 (We doubt you’d do such a thing.
 But we thought it’d be better to mention it than not!)